Perez wins chaotic Monaco GP, Ferrari blows it for Leclerc

 AP Auto Racing Writer

-Verstappen now leads Leclerc by nine points in the standings; Leclerc has two wins this season, Verstappen and Perez have combined for five victories as Red Bull and Ferrari have claimed all seven races.
+Verstappen has a nine-point lead over Leclerc in the standings; Leclerc has two wins this season, Verstappen and Perez have combined for five victories as Red Bull and Ferrari have claimed all seven races.

 The team promised Perez he’d be allowed to race for wins and held its word Sunday.